InfraSIM/tools/@scale/vagrant_vsphere/README.md

 ### Create Customization Specifications through vSphere Center

-This "spec" will be used one you need to set static IP for "private network".
+This "spec" will be used when you need to set static IP for VM's "private network".
 One key point, the NIC numbers in "spec" should match the NIC numbers in vm template.

 ![Create Customization Specification ](https://github.com/chenge3/pics_for_wiki/blob/master/Create_Customization_Specifications.jpeg)